GoogleCloudPlatform/php-docs-samples/language/README.md

       -v|vv|vvv, --verbose  Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug

     Available commands:
       all               Analyze syntax, sentiment and entities in text. entities          Analyze entities in text.
       help              Displays help for a command
       list              Lists commands
       sentiment         Analyze sentiment in text.
       syntax            Analyze syntax in text.
+      entity-sentiment  Analyze sentiment of entities in text. classify          Classify text into categories.

 ### Run Analyze Entities